TykTechnologies/tyk-charts/tyk-stack/README.md

 #### Tyk Developer Enterprise Portal License (Required)

 Tyk Developer Enterprise Portal License is required.
 It can be set up in `tyk-dev-portal.license` or through secret `global.secrets.useSecretName`.
-The secret should contain a key called DeveloperPortalLicense.
+The secret should contain a key called `DevPortalLicense`.

 ```yaml
 tyk-dev-portal: